JohnKendrick/PDielec/Sphinx/installation.rst

 * PDielec/ - The home directory that contains the `pdgui` and `preader` commands
 * PDielec/PDielec  - Holds the source for the modules used by the pdielec and preader commands
 * PDielec/PDielec/GUI  - Holds the Python code for PDGui
-* PDielec/Examples - A set of examples is available for Abinit, Crystal14, CASTEP, GULP, Phonopy, Mie, and VASP.
+* PDielec/Examples - A set of examples is available for Abinit, Crystal14, CASTEP, GULP, FHI-Aims, Phonopy, Mie, and VASP.
 Each example directory holds the input files to the QM/MM program and the relevant output files which are post-processed by PDielec.
 For each program there is also a preader directory which holds test output for the preader command.
 * PDielec/Sphinx - Holds the documentation as restructured text documents (.rst).
 Sphinx can be used to build the documentation in either HTML or PDF format.
 * PDielec/docs - Holds the final HTML documentation.